 It was still too early so we wandered around the shopping area for a bit before heading out towards the Kobe Waterfront.

-The Kobe Waterfront is about 20 minutes walk from the station.
-On the way we passed the well-known Kobe Chinatown.
+The Kobe Waterfront is about a 20-minute walk from the station.
+On the way, we passed the well-known Kobe Chinatown.

 The port area is just a block away from Nankinmachi.
 As we neared the port area, we passed under the huge Hamate Bypass on the Kobe waterfront which was extensively damaged during the quake of 1995.
-Its another marvel of Japanese technology.
+It is another marvel of Japanese technology.

 Up ahead a high wooden scaffold had been constructed with red paper lanterns hanging from all sides.
 On the scaffold called Yagura, a group of girls were performing to the “Kawachi Ondo“.
 Many vendors had set up food stalls where you can enjoy delicious Kobe food.